Key takeaways

 Pregnancy and nursing

-Although Tamiflu has been shown to cause fetal problems in animals, it has not been fully studied in pregnant women.
+Although Tamiflu has not been shown to cause fetal problems in animals, and epidemiological data does not show an association with human birth defects, the drug has not been fully studied in pregnant women.
 It is not certain if it is safe to take while pregnant.
-It is known, however, that a flu infection can cause problems such as low birth rate, premature birth, birth defects, and even the death of the baby.
+It is known, however, that a flu infection can cause problems such as low birth weight, premature birth, birth defects, and even the death of the baby.
 Pregnant women should discuss the risks and benefits of taking Tamiflu with a healthcare provider.

-The Centers for Disease Control and Prevention (CDC) strongly urge all women who are pregnant or planning to become pregnant to get a flu shot to prevent flu infections rather than rely on antiviral drugs such as oseltamivir.
+The Centers for Disease Control and Prevention (CDC) strongly urges pregnant women or those planning to become pregnant to get a flu shot to prevent flu infections rather than rely on antiviral drugs such as oseltamivir.

-Oseltamivir may be present in breast milk, but the amount is believed to be far below the normal dose that would be given to an infant.
-So far there is no evidence of any harm to a breastfeeding baby.
+Oseltamivir may be present in breast milk, but the amount is believed to be very low.
+The drug’s label states that there is no evidence of any harm to a breastfeeding baby.
 Both the mother and her healthcare provider will need to make a decision balancing the benefits of taking Tamiflu against any possible risks to the infant.

 Children

 The Food and Drug Administration (FDA) has approved oseltamivir to treat flu infections in children as young as 2 weeks old who are at a high risk for complications.
 It is also FDA-approved to prevent flu infections in high-risk children as young as 1 year old.
-Its pediatric use in younger children has not been established as safe or effective.
+Its pediatric use in children younger than these ages has not been established as safe or effective.

 Seniors

-Tamiflu has been shown to be as safe and effective in people older than the age of 65 years as it is in younger adults.
+Tamiflu has been shown to be as safe and effective in people older than 65 years as it is in younger adults.

 Most people taking Tamiflu will experience no or moderate side effects.
 Even so, side effects and drug interactions are possible, so a few helpful tips can help prevent or minimize problems.

-1. Tell the doctor about all medical conditions and medications
+1. Tell the healthcare provider about all medical conditions and medications

 The first place to start in avoiding side effects is to tell the healthcare provider prescribing Tamiflu about all past and present medical conditions, especially: